cindygraffin-pro/cloud-practitionner/readme.md

 **API Gateway:**
 - the API Gateway will proxy requests coming from client to lambda
-- fully managed service to easily create, publish, maintain, monitor and secure APIs
+- fully managed service to easily create, publish, maintain, monitor and secure APIs (serverless)
 - supports RESTful APIs and WebSocket APIs, security, user auth, API throttling, API keys
 - can be configured to send data directly to amazon Kinesis Data Stream